School Board District Redistricting

 Sept.
 28 Regular Board Meeting: Board Action Report for redistricting plan introduced to the School Board and public comment taken remotely and in-person through a public hearing.

-October: Redistricting plan, if revised, posted to this webpage for additional written public comment through Let’s Talk
+October 12: Draft redistricting plan, revised during the October 12 Regular Board Meeting, posted to this webpage for additional written public comment through Let’s Talk.
+View the revised draft redistricting plan.